This page explains the education antenatal workshops we offer to women being cared for by our midwifery team.

 The classes are free and intended for women between 32-36 weeks of pregnancy, but women pregnant with twins can attend a bit earlier from 28 weeks, in addition to twin classes.

-In 2018, day classes do not need booked in advance however evening classes do need booked through Eventbrite.
-In 2019, all day and evening classes must be booked via the Eventbrite booking system.
+In 2019, all day and evening classes must be booked online.
 The workshops are very friendly and many women do attend alone, you are welcome to bring a birth supporter, who will also need to book a free ticket so we know how many people are in the room and comply with fire safety regulations.

 Please arrive on time as the doors will close 15 minutes after the starting time.